11011110/blog/_posts/2021-08-05-predicting-weighted-ranks.md

 {: style="text-align:center"}
 ![Ranking with two climbs to go in the 2021 Olympic women's sport climbing qualifying event]({{site.baseurl}}/assets/2021/rank-product/4.jpg){: width="80%" }

 Shauna Coxsey, climbing with an injured knee, has climbed into the middle of the pack, falling off the top ten ranking, and her place has been taken by Kyra Condie.
 Garnbret is now at worst 6th and should have been marked as qualified.
 Noguchi is not quite guaranteed yet, with a scenario in which she could rank 9th.
 Seo is now at worst 5th, Nonaka at worst 4th, Raboutou at worst 5th, and Pilz at worst 8th (now guaranteeing her spot).
-But Jaubert and Miroslaw each could end 9th; at most one of Jaubert, Miroslaw, or Nonaka will be eliminated, but we can't yet guarantee any of their spots.
+But Jaubert and Mirosław each could end 9th; at most one of Jaubert, Mirosław, or Nonaka will be eliminated, but we can't yet guarantee any of their spots.

 {: style="text-align:center"}
 ![Ranking with one climb to go in the 2021 Olympic women's sport climbing qualifying event]({{site.baseurl}}/assets/2021/rank-product/5.jpg){: width="80%" }

 Until now, all of the "Q" markings shown on the livestream, while mathematically incorrect in many cases, were at least correct in hindsight: the people marked that way did end up qualifying.
 This one, though, a repeat of the first image in this post, gets it wrong in practice as well as in theory.
 Meshkova is marked as qualifying, but did not.
 Coxsey has moved back into the top ten.
-Miroslaw and Jaubert could still have ended up 9th (under different scenarios, obviously) and should not have been marked as qualifying.
+Mirosław and Jaubert could still have ended up 9th (under different scenarios, obviously) and should not have been marked as qualifying.
 Seo is at worst 4th, Nonaka is at most 3rd, Noguch is at most 4th, Raboutou is at most 5th, and Pilz is at most 6th.

 And the final ranking: